rsivilli/gov-chat/README.md

 ## TODO

- - [ ] create dockerfile for management
+ - [x] create dockerfile for management
- - [ ] update docker-compose to spin up django for management
+ - [x] update docker-compose to spin up django for management
- - [ ] create dockerfiles for primary functions (eg sitemap-gen, site-indexing)
+ - [x] create dockerfiles for primary functions (eg sitemap-gen, site-indexing)
- - [ ] migrate chat service to fastapi
+ - [x] migrate chat service to fastapi
+ - [ ] configure chatserver to use more info from management service and api